arjunvk007/main_portfolio_project/README.md

 Number of Unpaid Patients (199)
 Doctor with Most Patients (Alice Brown)

-Dashboard:
+**Dashboard:**

 ![Visualization](https://github.com/arjunvk007/main_portfolio_project/blob/main/Portfolio%20Sql%20%20photos/Visualization.png)

-Insights:
+**Insights:**

 The analysis highlights key hospital operational insights and strategies.
 ICU rooms show the highest utilization (48.87%) and turnover, while private rooms are underutilized (17.88%), suggesting opportunities for marketing or pricing adjustments.
 General Surgery and Orthopedics contribute the most revenue (~$1.1M), while Dermatology and Emergency departments underperform.
 Medicine prescriptions are balanced, with frequent ICU drugs like Amoxicillin and Aspirin requiring stock monitoring and supplier negotiations.

-Strategies:

-Strategies include optimizing room allocation, enhancing billing processes to reduce unpaid bills, focusing resources on high-revenue departments, improving patient experiences through feedback and loyalty programs, and expanding ICU/general room capacities to meet demand.
+**Strategies:**

+Key strategies include optimizing room utilization by promoting private rooms and reallocating ICU resources to manage high demand.
+Enhance billing processes with automated reminders and flexible payment plans to reduce unpaid bills.
+Focus on high-revenue departments like General Surgery and Orthopedics by allocating more resources.
+Improve medicine management through bulk supplier negotiations for high-demand drugs.
+Expand ICU/general room capacities and implement patient feedback systems and loyalty programs to enhance experiences and retention.

+**Conclusion**

+In 'Hospital Operational Management Analysis' project effectively utilized SQL for database creation, data entry, and generating key business insights through optimized queries.
+Power BI was used to develop dynamic visualizations, including bar charts, pie charts, and KPIs, to showcase trends in room utilization, revenue generation, and prescription patterns.
+The project provided actionable strategies to optimize resource allocation, improve billing processes, and enhance patient satisfaction.
+This project demonstrated the effective use of technologies to derive actionable business strategies, showcasing strong skills in data analysis, visualization, and informed decision-making.